 Week 3 HW: Lab Automation

 The publication Semiautomated Production of Cell-Free Biosensors, published by the American Chemical Society (ACS Publications), explores the assembly of cell-free biosensors through liquid handling robotics versus manual methods commonly used in lab-scale development.
 The process is a combination where, “both manual and semiautomated reaction assembly approaches using the Opentrons OT-2 liquid handling platform on two different cell-free gene expression assay systems that constitutively produce colourimetric (LacZ) or fluorescent (GFP) signals,(Brown).”
-The deigned protocols demonstrate that they perform close to expected detection outcomes, in a more controlled environment, (Brown).
+The designed protocols demonstrate that they perform close to expected detection outcomes in a more controlled environment (Brown).

 Copyright © 2025 American Chemical Society